| Type: | Package |

 Description

-Evaluates the rational or polynomial approximation stored in mmA
+Evaluates the rational or polynomial approximation stored in mmA at

 Usage